 After several decades of restitution by historians of literature and science, Erasmus Darwin’s encyclopedic oeuvre at last requires no general introduction in a venue such as this.
-Despite the long-term triumph of a rival Romantic aesthetics that noisily broke with the doctor-poet’s prosody, philosophy and politics, The Botanic Garden (1791) was quite simply “the most popular and the most controversial nature poem of the 1790s” (Bewell 2017, 53).
-The poem in fact comprises two, epic, didactic parts, The Economy of Vegetation and The Loves of the Plants.
-Though the Loves’ racy animations (indeed, animalizations) of plant sexuality will re-enter this inquiry, our ultimate focus is The Economy of Vegetation.
-Following the Lucretian trick of shifting focus from single, bounded, perceptible bodies to the plural, subliminal, elemental media that pass through and between them, The Economy of Vegetation treats botanical bodies – in so far as they metabolize water, light, earth, and air – as privileged organs for the disclosure, the making phenomenal, of every chemical and energetic interchange on the globe.
+Despite the long-term triumph of a rival Romantic aesthetics that noisily broke with the doctor-poet’s prosody, philosophy, and politics, The Botanic Garden (1791) was quite simply “the most popular and the most controversial nature poem of the 1790s” (Bewell, Natures 53).
+The poem in fact comprises two epic, didactic parts, The Economy of Vegetation and The Loves of the Plants.
+Though the Loves’ racy animations (indeed, animalizations) of plant sexuality will reenter this inquiry, our ultimate focus is The Economy of Vegetation.
+Following the Lucretian trick of shifting focus from single, bounded, perceptible bodies to the plural, subliminal, elemental media that pass through and between them, The Economy of Vegetation treats botanical bodies—in so far as they metabolize water, light, earth, and air—as privileged organs for the disclosure, the making phenomenal, of every chemical and energetic interchange on the globe.
 In each of the poem’s four Cantos, the “Goddess of Botany” summons one elemental constituency (Earth, Air, Water, and Fire, respectively), and proceeds to chronicle the action of its members “as they may be supposed to affect the growth of vegetables” (v).
 At this point, the staggering array of topics that bear upon plant life and love in this poem comes into view.
 As we can see from “the Argument” of any given Canto (Figure 1), the poem leaps from chemical to mythological, natural philosophical, technological, and even world-historical registers, compassing celebrations of the “Liberty of America; of Ireland; of France” and denunciations of the slave trade and the Spanish colonial “Destruction of Mexico.”

-My aim in this is to take seriously (if no less comedically!) the pertinence of revolutionary, anti-colonial, and abolitionist causes to an “Economy of Vegetation,” right up to the absurd, limit-possibility of politically partisan vegetables.
+My aim in this is to take seriously (if no less comedically!) the pertinence of revolutionary, anti-colonial, and abolitionist causes of an Economy of Vegetation, right up to the absurd, limit-possibility of politically partisan vegetables.
 Previous scholars have shown that Darwin’s critics on the British right provide acute diagnoses of the political and aesthetic threats his botany posed in the 1790s.
-Examining visual and verbal parody of his floral politics, follow Darwin’s hostile contemporaries in fitting his work into a tradition of utopian pastoral writing in which other-than-human beings indeed evince surprising political proclivities, as if nature answered to justice, rather than necessity.
+Examining visual and verbal parody of his floral politics, I follow Darwin’s hostile contemporaries in fitting his work into a tradition of utopian pastoral writing in which other-than-human beings indeed evince surprising political proclivities, as if nature answered to justice rather than necessity.